PhantomPilots/AutoFarming/BOTS_README.md

 * You may need to play with "time to sleep" value, which determines how many seconds to wait before accepting an invite.
 ⚠ Lower than `9`, you'll risk wasting all your 3 daily demon invites.

+## Demon King farmer

+Farms the Demon King fight.
+You're responsible for in-game pre-setting what coins to use.

+**Requirements**:
+* Team A: DK Meli (att/crit), LR Cusack (att/crit), G Gelda (HP/lifesteal), any 4th
+* Team B: Skuld (att/crit), any 3 boosters

+**Disclaimer**: The rules on phase 2 are not well understood yet, work in progress.

 ## Guild Boss farmer